Golmaal: Fun Unlimited: Sequel

 The film spawned a sequel titled Golmaal Returns, which released on 29 October 2008.
-The sequel received mixed reviews from critics but had a bumper opening in India and grossed a total more than the original, and was declared a Hit.
-On 5 November 2010, the third sequel titled Golmaal 3 was released, which broke many records.
-The film was declared a blockbuster, and was the highest-grossing installment in the Golmaal film series until the fourth, Golmaal Again, came out on 20 October 2017.
+The sequel received mixed reviews from critics but had a bumper opening in India and grossed a total more than the original, and was a box office success.
+On 5 November 2010, the third sequel titled Golmaal 3 was released.
+The film was declared a box office success, and was the highest-grossing installment in the Golmaal film series until the fourth, Golmaal Again, released on 20 October 2017.
+All three films were released on or around the Diwali weekends.